Tiago Silva (footballer, born 1993)

 Tiago Rafael Maia da Silva (born 2 June 1993) is a Portuguese professional footballer who plays for Qatar Stars League club Al-Rayyan as a central midfielder.

 He made 266 Primeira Liga appearances for Belenenses, Feirense and Vitória de Guimarães.
 Abroad, he won the Super League Greece for Olympiacos and played in the EFL Championship for Nottingham Forest.

+Silva was part of the Portugal squad at the 2016 Summer Olympics.

 Club career

 Belenenses

 Born in Lisbon, Silva joined local C.F.
 Os Belenenses' youth system at the age of 16, from S.L.
 Benfica.
 He made his senior debut on 29 July 2012, playing the full 90 minutes in a 1–1 home draw against U.D.
 Oliveirense in the first round of the Taça da Liga.
 His first match in the Segunda Liga occurred on 11 August, a 3–1 home win over C.D.
 Feirense where he also started.

 Silva ultimately contributed 37 games and four goals as the Estádio do Restelo club returned to the Primeira Liga after a three-year absence.
 He made his debut in the Portuguese top flight on 18 August 2013, being booked in the 0–3 home loss to Rio Ave FC.